confluentinc/event-streaming-patterns/docs/stream-processing/event-time-processing.md

 The Kafka Streams client library of Apache Kafka provides the `TimestampExtractor` interface for extracting the timestamp from events.
 The default implementation retrieves the timestamp from the Kafka message (see discussion above) as set by the producer of the message.
 Normally, this setup results in event-time processing, which is what we want.

-But for those cases where you need the timestamp from the event payload, you can create your own `TimestampExtractor` implementation:
+But for those cases where we need the timestamp from the event payload, we can create our own `TimestampExtractor` implementation:

 ```java
 class OrderTimestampExtractor implements TimestampExtractor {